ART: Adaptive Resampling-based Training for Imbalanced Classification: Conclusion

 \subsection{Limitations}

 ART assumes an \emph{epoch-based} training loop that (i) computes batch-wise losses, (ii) aggregates gradients, and (iii) evaluates class-wise metrics on a validation set at regular intervals.
 Thus, it applies well to models trained with stochastic gradient descent (e.g. MLPs, and CNNs) but is unsuitable for non-iterative learners, like decision trees, or k-NN.
 In addition, computing class-wise F1 every bf epochs incurs overhead proportional to the validation-set size; for very large datasets, this cost may be non-trivial unless subsampling is employed.
+ART relies on a held-out validation set to estimate class-wise performance, which may reduce effective training data in extremely small datasets.
+Additionally, because low F1 scores may arise from label noise rather than intrinsic difficulty, ART may overemphasize noisy classes; mitigating this effect is a direction for future work.